-By all Plaintiffs in their individual capacities and Víctor Jara's Estate Extrajudicial Killing
+By all Plaintiffs in their individual capacities and Victor Jara's Estate Extrajudicial Killing

-- 77. Plaintiffs in their individual capacities, and Joan Jara, in her capacity as representative of the Estate of Víctor Jara, re-allege and incorporate by reference the allegations set forth in paragraphs 1 through 67 as if fully set forth herein. - 78.
+- 75. Plaintiffs in their individual capacities, and Joan Jara, in her capacity as representative of the Estate of Víctor Jara, re-allege and incorporate by reference the allegations set forth in paragraphs 1 through 66 as if fully set forth herein. - 76.
 Víctor Jara was taken to an underground locker room in the Stadium on September 15, 1973.
-After he arrived, Lieutenant Barrientos shot Víctor Jara in the back of the head with a 9mm pistol during a "game" of Russian roulette, killing him immediately, and subsequently ordered his subordinates to repeatedly shoot Víctor Jara's corpse. - 79.
-Lieutenant Barrientos's conduct constitutes extrajudicial killing as defined by the Torture Victim Protection Act, Pub.
+After he arrived, Lieutenant Barrientos shot or caused others to shoot Víctor Jara in the head with a 9mm pistol, before he and/or co-conspirators repeatedly shot Víctor Jara's corpse.

+- 77. Lieutenant Barrientos's conduct constitutes extrajudicial killing as defined by the Torture Victim Protection Act, Pub.
 L. No. 102-256, 106 Stat.
-73 (1992) (codified at 28 U.S.C. § 1350 Note).

-- 80. The killing of Víctor Jara was not authorized by a previous judgment pronounced by a regularly constituted court affording all the judicial guarantees, which are recognized as indispensable by civilized peoples.
-Víctor Jara was never charged with, convicted of, or sentenced for any crime. - 81.
+73 (1992) (codified at 28 U.S.C. § 1350 Note). - 78.
+The killing of Víctor Jara was not authorized by a previous judgment pronounced by a regularly constituted court affording all the judicial guarantees, which are recognized as indispensable by civilized peoples.
+Víctor Jara was never charged with, convicted of, or sentenced for any crime. - 79.
 Prior to his execution, Víctor Jara was placed in imminent fear for his life; he suffered severe physical abuse and agony prior to his extrajudicial killing.
-The extrajudicial killing of Víctor Jara inflicted severe mental pain and suffering on Plaintiffs Joan Jara, Amanda Jara Turner, and Manuela Bunster. - As a result of this extrajudicial killing, Plaintiffs have suffered damages in an amount to be determined at trial.
-In addition, the killing constitutes a "tort . . . committed in violation of the law of nations or a treaty of the United States" under the Alien Tort Statute, 28 U.S.C. § 1350, in that it was committed in violation of customary international law prohibiting extrajudicial killings as widely expressed, clearly defined, and codified in multilateral treaties and other international instruments, international and domestic judicial decisions, and other authorities. - 83.
+The extrajudicial killing of Víctor Jara inflicted severe mental pain and suffering on Plaintiffs Joan Jara, Amanda Jara Turner, and Manuela Bunster. - 80.
+As a result of this extrajudicial killing, Plaintiffs have suffered damages in an amount to be determined at trial. - 81.
 In addition, Defendant's acts and omissions were deliberate, willful, intentional, wanton, malicious, and oppressive, and should be punished by an award of punitive damages in an amount to be determined at trial.